Update or delete? Cleaning up old content on your site

 Delete irrelevant posts or pages

-It’s likely that you have old posts or pages on your site that you don’t need anymore.
+It’s likely that you have old posts or pages on your site that you no longer need.
 Think along the lines of a blog post about a product you stopped selling a while ago and have no intention of ever selling again.
 Or an announcement of an event that took place a long time ago.
-You might also have old pages with little or no content – so-called thin content pages.
+You may also have old pages with little or no content, known as thin content pages.
+This outdated content no longer adds value, now or in the foreseeable future.
+In that case, you need to either make it clear that this content is no longer relevant or assign the URL a new purpose.

 “301 Redirect” the old post to a related one

 When a URL still holds value because, say, you have a number of quality links pointing to that page, you want to leverage that value by redirecting the URL to a related one.
-With a 301 Redirect you’ll tell search engines and visitors there’s a better or newer version of this content elsewhere on your site.
+With a 301 redirect, you’ll inform search engines and visitors that a better or newer version of this content can be found elsewhere on your site.
 The 301 redirect automatically sends people and Google to this page.

-Say you have an old post on a specific dog breed.
-You need to delete it, so the logical next step would be to redirect that post to a newer post about this dog breed.
-If you don’t have that post, choose a post about the closest breed possible.
-Redirecting to a relevant category might be an option in some edge cases but this should not be standard practice.
-What’s more, redirecting to the homepage should be out of the question — this is an SEO anti-pattern.
+Say you have an old post on a specific product.
+You need to delete it, so the logical next step would be to redirect that post to a newer post about this product.
+If you don’t have that post, choose a post about the closest product possible.
+One that can still help out the user in a way that the old product would.
+Redirecting to a relevant category might be an option in some edge cases, but this should not be standard practice.
+Furthermore, redirecting to the homepage should be avoided — this is an SEO anti-pattern.

 Tell search engines the content is intentionally gone

-If there isn’t a relevant page on your site you can redirect to, it’s wise to tell Google to forget about your old post entirely by serving a “410 Deleted” status to Google.
-This status code will tell Google and visitors the content didn’t just disappear; you’ve deleted it with a reason.
+If there isn’t a relevant page on your site to redirect to, it’s wise to tell Google to forget about your old post entirely by serving a “410 Deleted” status.
+This status code will tell Google and visitors that the content didn’t just disappear; you’ve deleted it with a reason.

-When Google can’t find a post, the server will usually return a “404 Not Found” status to the search engine’s bot.
+When Google can’t find a post, the server typically returns a “404 Not Found” status to the search engine’s bot.
 You’ll also find a 404 crawl error in your Google Search Console for that page.
-Eventually, Google will work it out and the URL will gradually vanish from the search result pages.
+Eventually, Google will work it out, and the URL will gradually vanish from the search result pages.
 But this takes time.

-The 410 is more powerful in the sense that it tells Google that the page is gone forever, never to return.
-You deleted it on purpose, period.
+The 410 is more powerful in the sense that it informs Google that the page is permanently deleted and will never be available again.
+You deleted it on purpose.
 Google will act on that faster than with a 404.
 Read up about the server status codes if this is all gibberish to you.

 Do you have old content to deal with?

-Cleaning up old content should be part of your content maintenance routine to keep your website fit.
-If you don’t go through your old posts regularly, you’re bound to run into issues sooner or later.
-You might show incorrect information to visitors or hurt your own rankings by having too many pages about the same topic, increasing chances of keyword cannibalization, which is a lot of work to find and fix later on.
+Cleaning up old content should be part of your content maintenance routine.
+If you don’t review your old posts regularly, you’re bound to encounter issues sooner or later.
+You might show incorrect information to visitors or hurt your own rankings by having too many pages about the same topic, increasing the chances of keyword cannibalization.
 So prune your content regularly and decide what to do: update, merge or delete.

-Clean up your orphaned content with Yoast SEO Premium
+Clean up orphaned content with Yoast SEO Premium

-A great place to start is with your orphaned content, which is content on your pages or posts that have zero internal links to them.
+A great place to start is with your orphaned content, which is content that has zero internal links to it.
 You might be surprised, but most of us have orphaned content on our website.
 Which is a shame, because both your audience and Google won’t be able to find this content.
 Meaning that you might be missing out on a great place in the search results and lots of traffic.

-To help you clean up your old content, we’ve created an SEO workout that identifies your pages and posts that don’t have any links and walks you through four simple steps to fix them.
-These steps allow you to decide whether you want to update or delete a certain page: love it or leave it.
+To help you clean up your old content, we’ve created an SEO workout that identifies those pages and guides you through four simple steps to fix them.
+These steps enable you to determine whether you want to update or delete a page.
 And when you do decide to update it, it also suggests pages or posts from which you can link to this updated content.
-Helping you fix your orphaned content and update it at the same time!

 The first step in the orphaned content workout in Yoast SEO Premium

-You will need Yoast SEO Premium if you want to use this workout.
-You might want to try our other internal linking SEO workout to help you rank higher with your best content, also available in the Premium plugin:
+You will need Yoast SEO Premium to use this workout.
+You might also want to try our other internal linking SEO workout to help you rank higher with your best content, also available in the Premium plugin:

 Unlock our SEO workouts with Yoast SEO Premium